Project-Zomboid-Community-Modding/supportBot/AntiCheats.md

 Type 1: Hitting Players/Vehicles
 This check makes sure you don't hurt someone that you shouldn't be able to, specifically, it will fail if any of the following is correct:
-- The victim is in god-mode.
+a.
+The victim is in god-mode.
-- PVP is disabled in Server Options.
+b.
+PVP is disabled in Server Options.
-- Either the victim or the attacker have safety enabled (when the safety system is enabled in Server Options).
+c.
+Either the victim or the attacker have safety enabled (when the safety system is enabled in Server Options).
-- Either the victim or the attacker are in a non-PVP zone.
+d.
+Either the victim or the attacker are in a non-PVP zone.
-- The victim or the attacker are in the same faction, and faction PVP is disabled.
+e.
+The victim or the attacker are in the same faction, and faction PVP is disabled.

 Type 2: Speed Check
 A simple, raw speed check that verifies that the player or their vehicle is not going too fast.
 For vehicles, it uses the speed limit in the server options, and for players, it uses an hardcoded value of 10.